Full name: Nellie Jane Wilson White (Argue)

 - Edward White on 21 November 1918 (E. White died in 1923)

-- Henry Wesley Argue in June 1929 (This marriage was brief, and they had no children.
-Nellie and Wesley were second cousins once removed.)
+- Henry Wesley Argue in June 1929.
+They divorced in 1937.
+They had no children.
+Nellie and Wesley were second cousins once removed.

 - Milwaukee, Wisconsin